japram/PISOWIFI-openwrt-ruijie-rg-ew1200g-pro-v1.1/README.md

+# OpenWrt for Ruijie EW1200G Pro

-Introduction
+## Introduction
 The Ruijie EW1200G Pro is a popular router, and installing OpenWrt can enhance its functionality with additional features and customizations.
 This project provides step-by-step instructions and resources to help users install OpenWrt safely and effectively.

-Requirements
+## Requirements
-Ruijie EW1200G Pro router
+- Ruijie EW1200G Pro router
-A computer with access to the router
+- A computer with access to the router
-Ethernet cable
+- Ethernet cable
-OpenWrt firmware file compatible with Ruijie EW1200G Pro Installation Guide
+- OpenWrt firmware file compatible with the Ruijie EW1200G Pro

+## Installation Guide

-Download OpenWrt Firmware:
+### 1. Download OpenWrt Firmware

-Visit the OpenWrt firmware download page and find the appropriate firmware for the EW1200G Pro.
+- Visit the [OpenWrt firmware download page](https://downloads.openwrt.org/) and find the appropriate firmware for the EW1200G Pro.

-Connect to the Router:
+### 2. Connect to the Router

-Use an Ethernet cable to connect your computer to one of the LAN ports on the EW1200G Pro.
+- Use an Ethernet cable to connect your computer to one of the LAN ports on the EW1200G Pro.

-Access the Router's Admin Interface:
+### 3. Access the Router's Admin Interface

-Open a web browser and enter the router's IP address (default is usually 192.168.1.1).
+- Open a web browser and enter the router's IP address (default is usually `192.168.1.1`).
-Log in with your admin credentials.
+- Log in with your admin credentials.

-Backup Current Configuration (Optional):
+### 4. Backup Current Configuration (Optional)

-It's always a good idea to backup your current settings before flashing new firmware.
+- It's always a good idea to back up your current settings before flashing new firmware.

-Flash OpenWrt:
+### 5. Flash OpenWrt

-Navigate to the firmware upgrade section in the router's admin interface.
+- Navigate to the firmware upgrade section in the router's admin interface.
-Upload the OpenWrt firmware file and start the upgrade process.
+- Upload the OpenWrt firmware file and start the upgrade process.
-Wait for the router to reboot.
+- Wait for the router to reboot.

-Access OpenWrt:
+### 6. Access OpenWrt

-Once the router has rebooted, you should be able to access the OpenWrt interface at 192.168.1.1.
+- Once the router has rebooted, you should be able to access the OpenWrt interface at `192.168.1.1`.

-Troubleshooting
+## Troubleshooting
-If the router does not boot after flashing, you may need to perform a hard reset.
+- If the router does not boot after flashing, you may need to perform a hard reset.
-If you cannot access the OpenWrt interface, check your Ethernet connection and IP settings.
+- If you cannot access the OpenWrt interface, check your Ethernet connection and IP settings.

-Contributing
+## Contributing
 Contributions are welcome!
 If you have suggestions or improvements, feel free to fork the repository and submit a pull request.

-License
+## License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](LICENSE) file for details.